kalevenugopal-ds/Titanic-Survival-Analysis/README.md

 - Feature engineering
 - Machine learning models (Logistic Regression, Decision Tree)
 - Survival prediction
+# Machine Learning Model – Logistic Regression
+## 🔹 Model Objective
+The goal of this model is to predict whether a passenger survived the Titanic disaster based on demographic and travel-related features.
+## 🔹 Features Used
+- Passenger Class (Pclass)
+- Sex (Sex)
+- Age (Age)
+- Fare (Fare)
+- Port of Embarkation (Embarked)
+- Categorical variables were encoded using:
+- Label Encoding for Sex
+- One-Hot Encoding for Embarked
+## 🔹 Model Training
+- **Model**: Logistic Regression
+- **Train–Test Split**: 80% training, 20% testing
+- **Random State**: 42
+## 🔹 Model Performance
+- **Accuracy**: ~79.9%
+- **True Positives**: 55
+- **True Negatives**: 88
+- The model performed well for a baseline classifier and demonstrated the impact of **gender and passenger class** on survival prediction.
+## 🔹 Evaluation Summary
+Although the dataset is imbalanced, Logistic Regression achieved strong performance without complex tuning.
+Further improvements could be made using additional models and evaluation metrics.
 ## Author
 **Venugopal Kale**
 Aspiring Data Scientist